Ponx tabbed as Aurora head coach

 Ponx succeeds Mark Walsh, who retired after the 2013 season in which the Spartans posted a 3-7 overall record and were 2-4 in the Northern Athletics Collegiate Conference.
 Walsh's Spartan football program went 8-12 overall in his two seasons and 6-7 in the NACC.

-"I am excited to have Rick Ponx join the AU family and lead our football program," said Aurora University Athletic Director Jim Hamad.
+"I am excited to have Rick Ponx join the AU family and lead our football program," said Aurora athletic director Jim Hamad.
 "It quickly became apparent that Rick embodies the characteristics we were looking for in our ideal candidate.
 We're confident that under his leadership Spartan football will consistently perform at a high level and compete for conference championships."

 "I'm thrilled to begin this journey," Ponx said.
 "I look forward to becoming part of the Aurora University community, working for our dynamic and energetic athletic director Jim Hamad, spending time with the young men we have in the program, enjoying a family atmosphere with the staff, being part of a developing team and achieving the vision President Sherrick has for our athletic program."